-There are now more than a dozen bursting sources in which these have been detected.
+There are now tens of bursting sources in which oscillations have been detected.
 Specifically, what is seen is a variation in brightness, which for a given source is essentially always at the same frequency, but which has different frequencies for different sources.
 The frequency of variation is in the 48 Hz to 620 Hz range (with one marginal case at 1122 Hz!), depending on the source.
 The consistency of the frequency of these oscillations (for a given source), plus the fact that they are extremely sharp (not perfectly coherent, but $\nu/\Delta\nu > 1000$ in many cases), has led to an almost universally accepted model: once again, we're seeing emission from hot spots that is modulated by rotation.
 This is similar to rotation-powered and accretion-powered pulsars, leading some people to dub these "nuclear-powered pulsars".

 But wait!
 If there are hot spots, that means that the nuclear burning is nonuniform.
-That means that ignition has to happen at one spot first, then spread to other parts of the fuel layer.
+That means that ignition has to happen at one spot first, and then spread to other parts of the fuel layer.
 As a result, the problem becomes more complicated: rather than simply determining when the layer is unstable, or following a 1-D burst, a full analysis has to take into account the full 3-D propagation.
-There are some projects underway to do this (e.g., the ASCI project at the University of Chicago), but the numerical problems are extremely tough and it is not yet possible to follow more than about the first 0.1 ms of a burst.
+The numerical problems are extremely tough and it is not yet possible to follow more than about the first 0.1 ms of a burst.

 Incidentally, it is nowadays sometimes said that of course it was expected that the bursts would not be spherically symmetric.
-It is true that almost 20 years ago there were attempted simulations of 2-D bursts, but the reason often given for the expectation of asymmetry is potentially flawed despite its simplicity.
+It is true that decades ago there were attempted simulations of 2-D bursts, but the reason often given for the expectation of asymmetry is potentially flawed despite its simplicity.